-1. Subject to paragraph 2 of this Article, WHO shall send to all States Parties and, as appropriate, to relevant intergovernmental organizations, as soon as possible and by the most efficient means available, in confidence, such public health information which it has received under Articles 5 to 10 inclusive and which is necessary to enable States Parties to respond to a public health risk.
-WHO should communicate information to other States Parties that might help them in preventing the occurrence of similar incidents.
+- 1. Subject to paragraph 2 of this Article, WHO shall send to all States Parties and, as appropriate, to relevant intergovernmental organizations or international bodies, as soon as possible and by the most efficient means available, in confidence, such public health information which it has received under Articles 5 to 10 inclusive and which is necessary to enable States Parties to respond to a public health risk.
+WHO should communicate information to other States Parties that might help them in preventing the occurrence of similar incidents. - 2.
+WHO shall use information received under Articles 6 and 8 and paragraph 2 of Article 9 for verification, assessment and assistance purposes under these Regulations and, unless otherwise agreed with the States Parties referred to in those provisions, shall not make this information generally available to other States Parties, until such time as: - (a) the event is determined to constitute a public health emergency of international concern, including a pandemic emergency, in accordance with Article 12; or

-- 2. WHO shall use information received under Articles 6 and 8 and paragraph 2 of Article 9 for verification, assessment and assistance purposes under these Regulations and, unless otherwise agreed with the States Parties referred to in those provisions, shall not make this information generally available to other States Parties, until such time as: - (a) the event is determined to constitute a public health emergency of international concern, including a pandemic emergency, in accordance with Article 12; or - (b) information evidencing the international spread of the infection or contamination has been confirmed by WHO in accordance with established epidemiological principles; or - (c) there is evidence that: - (i) control measures against the international spread are unlikely to succeed because of the nature of the contamination, disease agent, vector or reservoir; or - (ii) the State Party lacks sufficient operational capacity to carry out necessary measures to prevent further spread of disease; or - (d) the nature and scope of the international movement of travellers, baggage, cargo, containers, conveyances, goods or postal parcels that may be affected by the infection or contamination requires the immediate application of international control measures. - 3.
-WHO shall consult with the State Party in whose territory the event is occurring as to its intent to make information available under this Article. - 4.
-When information received by WHO under paragraph 2 of this Article is made available to States Parties in accordance with these Regulations, WHO may also make it available to the public if other information about the same event has already become publicly available and there is a need for the dissemination of authoritative and independent information.
+(a bis) the event warrants the issuance of an early action alert pursuant to Article 12; or

+- (b) information evidencing the international spread of the infection or contamination has been confirmed by WHO in accordance with established epidemiological principles; or - (c) there is evidence that: - (i) control measures against the international spread are unlikely to succeed because of the nature of the contamination, disease agent, vector or reservoir; or - (ii) the State Party lacks sufficient operational capacity to carry out necessary measures to prevent further spread of disease; or - (d) the nature and scope of the international movement of travellers, baggage, cargo, containers, conveyances, goods or postal parcels that may be affected by the infection or contamination requires the immediate application of international control measures. - 3.
+WHO shall consult with the State Party in whose territory the event is occurring as to its intent to make information available under this Article.

+4. When information received by WHO under paragraph 2 of this Article is made available to States Parties in accordance with these Regulations, WHO may also make it available to the public if other information about the same event has already become publicly available and there is a need for the dissemination of authoritative and independent information.